bobstaypolo/bobstaypolo.github.io/_posts/2026-05-29-what-banks-do.md

 It turns out this description doesn't fully capture what goes on, I don't want to say that it is wrong, as in some sense it is a fairly truthful representation, it's just simplified to the point that you cannot use this mental model to usefully reason many things about banks.
-This may be fine as many people can go their whole lives without contemplating what is to follow and only care about the bank's interface which allows them to - deposit money for interest, move money, and obtain loans.
+This may be fine as many people can go their whole lives without contemplating what is to follow and only care about the bank's interface which allows them to do certain activities - deposit money for interest, move money, and obtain loans etc.

-This naturally raises some thoughts:
+The above description naturally raises some thoughts:
 1. Something feels impossible about the lendees having to pay back more interest to the bank than money they were given.
 2. A lendee will often want to use the money they have been lent by transfering money by bank transfer to someone with a bank account either at the same bank, or another - how does this happen.